Do Go On - 337 - The History of April Fools Day

 We've already done McDonald's.

-There is something in Brie I feel like we could talk about.
+something else go for it but no i think there is something in brie i feel like we could talk

-Who fucking milked a cow and then thought, we can make some stuff out of cheese.
-Yeah.
-And specifically soft cheeses.
+Who fucking milked a cow and then thought we can make some stuff out of that.

 Do you know what I mean?